-Insecticide residues should effectively suppress sorghum midges 1 to 2 days after treatment.
+Insecticide residues should effectively suppress sorghum midge egg laying 1 to 2 days after treatment.
 However, if adults still are present 3 to 5 days after the first application of insecticide, immediately apply a second insecticide treatment.
 Several insecticide applications at 3-day intervals may be justified if yield potential is high and sorghum midges exceed the economic injury level.